 Talk to Your Loud Neighbors Directly

 Although it might sound unlikely, your neighbors might not realize that their noise levels impact your quality of life.
-In some cases, like a dog barking while they’re at work, they may not realize it’s happening at all.
+In some cases, like a dog barking while at work, they may not realize it’s happening.

 So, to get everyone on the same page, talk it out with your neighbor to start.
 Take a friendly approach when you broach the subject while assuming they’re unaware that their noise levels are an issue.
 Ask them nicely if they could turn down the noise levels a bit, and thank them for hearing you out.

 If you cannot approach them face-to-face, consider sending a certified letter.
-Write out your grievances in a matter-of-fact way and include a copy of local noise ordinances if they apply.
+Write out your grievances in a matter-of-fact way.
 Ask other neighbors impacted by the noise to sign off on the letter.

 Ask a Mediator to Help You Discuss a Solution With Your Noisy Neighbors